aus-red-pandas-2016/phase-2-checkpoint-challenge-week-1/README.md

 Begin by creating a schema and migrations for your application.
 Set up the relationships in the models provided.

+A Store should at least have a name attribute

+A Location should at least have an address attribute

+A Product should at least have a name attribute

-(Hint) The models should give you and idea about what tables you'll need.
+(Hint) The models should give you and idea about what tables and associations you'll need.
 Also, there's a seed file that could help as well.

 ### Release 1: Creating Your Routes